Nazmin-Gilki/Automatic-Watering-System-For-Plants-Farms-and-Gardens/README.md

   - The system must get off automatically when soil is wet *(i.e when sufficient water is supplied to plants).*
   - The *soil moisture senser* must sense the soils moisture for smooth work of system.

-This is the small investment for a better and greener environment in upcoming future!

 <br />